VitorAguiar/R-course/README.md

 ### Visualization

--   introduction to the ggplot2 graphics system.
+-   introduction to the ggplot2 system of graphics.

 ### Transitioning from an R user to an R programmer

 -   how to make your own functions and custom tools to address questions related to your project;
--   how to create packages to share code and data.
+-   how to create packages to share code and data;
+-   introduction to version control with GitHub.

 General instructions
 --------------------